 If you don’t know what to buy, let me help you with this.
 Among the things to consider are:

-Budget, vehicle age (new or used), size of vehicle, engine size, petrol, hybrid, electric or diesel, how many people you want to carry, depreciation levels, annual mileage, reliability, safety, comfort, ownership satisfaction, carrying pets, towing.
+Budget, vehicle age (new or used), size of vehicle, engine/battery size, petrol, hybrid, electric or diesel, how many people you want to carry, depreciation levels, annual mileage, reliability, safety, comfort, ownership satisfaction, carrying pets, towing.